alexeygrigorev/mlbookcamp-page/article/numpy.md

 ### NumPy arrays

-NumPy arrays are similar to Python lists, but they are better optimized for number crunching tasks - like machine learning.
+NumPy arrays are similar to Python lists, but they are better optimized for number crunching tasks &ndash; like machine learning.

 To create an array of a predefined size filled with zeros, we use the `np.zeros` function: